 Funding for a consultant to provide assistance with strategic planning, coalition building, fundraising planning, needs assessment, grant writing or board governance.

-The Arts Alliance is hosting free Minigrant workshops on the guidelines and application process for interested Region 9 applicants.
-Included will be information about the guidelines, the online application tools and helpful hints on what reviewers look for in applications.
+The Arts Alliance hosted free minigrant workshops on the guidelines and application process for interested Region 9 applicants throughout the month of June 2018.
+Included was information about the guidelines, the online application tools and helpful hints on what reviewers look for in applications.
+If you would like more information about upcoming workshops or would like to host a workshop, please contact firstname.lastname@example.org.

 The Arts Alliance convenes an independent minigrant review panel of arts and creative industries representatives from the Region 9 counties.
 They are charged with reviewing and scoring each application according to the guidelines and criteria in the application packet before making funding recommendations.
 The Michigan Council for Arts and Cultural Affairs Council makes the final funding decisions.
 Minigrant funding decisions may not be appealed.